Robert Clarence Nolan

 (Courtesy of Fred Sopher)

 In 1974, the late Ken Griffis published his first edition of Hear My Song - the Story of the Celebrated Sons of the Pioneers (JEMF Special Series No. 5, 1974) based on hours of taped interviews with each of the men.
-The two unpublished interviews he had with Bob were in Bob's home in Studio City on January 12, 1972 and August 22, 1973.
-This book, now in its fifth revision (1998) is still available from Ken himself or the current Sons of the Pioneers.
+The two until now unpublished interviews he had with Bob were in Bob's home in Studio City on January 2, 1972 and January 12, 1972.
+This book, now in its fifth revision (1998) is still available from the current Sons of the Pioneers.

 The John Edwards Memorial Foundation (JEMF) is an archive and research center located originally in the Folklore and Mythology Center of the University of California at Los Angeles.
 It was chartered as an educational non-profit corporation, supported by gifts and contributions.
 The purpose of the JEMF was to further the serious study and public recognition of those forms of American folk music disseminated by commercial media such as print, sound recordings, films, radio, and television.
 These forms include the music referred to as cowboy, western, country & western, old time, hillbilly, bluegrass, mountain, country, Cajun, sacred, gospel, race, blues, rhythm and blues, soul, and folk rock.
 It was later moved to the University of North Carolina, into The Southern Folklife Collection.
 The Friends of the JEMF was organized as a voluntary non-profit association to enable persons to support the Foundation's work.
 Ken Griffis was an officer and a major contributor.

-Because Bob was so discouraged by the lack of interest the public had in his later compositions, he was completely uninterested in cooperating in any kind of a biography.
+Because Bob was so discouraged by the lack of interest the public had in his later compositions, he was initially completely uninterested in cooperating in any kind of a biography.
 He saw no point in it.
 Those days were gone.
 Done.
 Over.
 It took Ken a good deal of time to break through Bob's reticence but he patiently persevered and persuaded him that a history of the group was necessary.
 Ken was always respectful of Bob's need of privacy and eventually Bob spoke freely with him.
-(See Ken's memories in the Recollections section.)
 The result was a book that is still the definitive history of the Sons of the Pioneers and their work.
+(Ken's memories)

 The first edition of Hear My Song by Ken Griffis, 1974.